derhansen/sf_event_mgt/Documentation/Introduction/Thanks/Index.rst

 Say thanks
 ----------

-If you like this extension and want to say thanks, feel free to drop me an e-mail or sponsor the development of the extension.
+If you like this extension and want to say thanks, feel free to drop me an email or sponsor the development of the extension.
 Please also consider to support the TYPO3 community by sponsoring events, code sprints or by becoming a TYPO3 association member.